-Life As a Tree Trimmer or Pruner
+What Do Tree Trimmer or Pruner Do?

-Position Description Using sophisticated climbing and rigging techniques, cut away dead or excess branches from trees or shrubs to maintain right-of-way for roads, sidewalks, or utilities, or to improve appearance, health, and value of tree.
+Career Description Using sophisticated climbing and rigging techniques, cut away dead or excess branches from trees or shrubs to maintain right-of-way for roads, sidewalks, or utilities, or to improve appearance, health, and value of tree.
 Prune or treat trees or shrubs using handsaws, hand pruners, clippers, and power pruners.
 Works off the ground in the tree canopy and may use truck-mounted lifts.

 - Operate boom trucks, loaders, stump chippers, brush chippers, tractors, power saws, trucks, sprayers, and other equipment and tools.

-Tree Trimmer or Pruner Required Skills
+Skills Needed to be a Tree Trimmer or Pruner

 Tree Trimmers and Pruners state the following job skills are important in their day-to-day work.